The integration of variable generation and storage into electricity capacity markets: Capacity markets

-In order to provide a better basis for a coherent theory, instead of considering the minimum \emph{unit} price (i.e.\ price per unit of EFC) which each bidder is prepared to accept for its capacity offering, we consider instead the minimum \emph{total} price which each bidder is prepared to accept in return for its contribution.
-Thus, in analysing the operation of the capacity market we assume that each individual bidder or resource~$i$ is willing to make available some given capacity for a given (minimum) total price or cost~$c_i$.
+In order to provide a better basis for a coherent theory, instead of considering the minimum \emph{unit} price (i.e.\ price per unit of EFC) which each bidder is prepared to accept for its capacity offering, we consider instead the minimum \emph{total} price~$c_i$ which each bidder or resource~$i$ is prepared to accept in return for making available some given capacity.
+(It is natural that bidders should have such a price in mind, and, in the theory below there is then no need for bidders to estimate themselves the EFCs of the resources they are offering.)
 For example, this capacity might be a given level of firm capacity for as long as might be required, or it might be storage which could be called upon as required and which could be used flexibly subject to specified rate and energy constraints.
 The societal problem is now to design an auction to choose at minimum cost a subset $\R$ of those resources competing in the market, such that the required reliability condition~\eqref{eq:11} is satisfied.
-We continue to assume that, in the interests of fairness, associated with the outcome of any such auction is a unit clearing price~$p$ such that, if~$\R$ is the set of resources which are finally successful in the auction, then
+We continue to assume that such an auction is pay-as-clear, i.e.\ associated with its outcome is a unit clearing price~$p$ such that, if~$\R$ is the set of resources which are finally successful in the auction, then